CodeYourFuture/GitHomeworkFixErrors/homework.md

 What do you use "Commit Messages" for?

 To save massages
-To record what changes you made to the code
+To record what changes you made to the code.

 ## Question 18